cesbrandt/canvas-php-canvastools/README.md

 ```
 $this->query->retrieve($callType, $section, $dataType, $pathVariables);
 ```
 The first three parts are easy enough, simply copy and paste the values from the above table. `$pathVariables`, on the other hand, is more difficult.
-It is to be an associative array where the keys identify the variable in the API Path and the the values identify the value of the variables.
+It is to be an associative array where the `key` identifies the variable in the API Path and the the `value` identifies the value of the variable.
 ```
 $callType = 'GET';
 $section = 'account';